matthewg372/memory_game/README.md

 	8. user must match all of the cards to win
 	9. but the user will have a certain amount of time before they lose the game
 	10. if user wins it will say congradulations
-	11. if user loses it will say you almost had it press play to try again
+	11. if user loses it will say you almost had it press reset game to try again